cysouw/diathesis/text/c10_participle.md

 The *gehören+Partizip* passive adds a normative aspect to the meaning of the passive.
 It expresses that something ought to happen.
 An early (short) discussion of this construction is given by Reis [-@reis1976: 70] and Höhle [-@hohle1978: 50-51], with slightly more elaboration in Engel [-@engel1996: 458], Eroms [-@eroms2000: 405-412] and Szátmari [-@szatmari2002: 179-182].
 More recent discussions are found in Stathi [-@stathi2010] and Lasch [-@lasch2016: 84ff.].
 This construction is widespread for transitive verbs like *verbrennen* 'to burn something' [@next a].
 Any further arguments can be retained, like the dative *ihm* 'to him' with the verb *sagen* 'to say' [@next b].
 The retention of the agent with a prepositional phrase seems to be perfectly possible [@next c], although not frequent.^[There are no examples of *gehören+Partizip* with a retained agent in the corpus compiled by Lasch [-@lasch2016], see <https://goo.gl/VPJbAb>.
 Höhle claims that the retention of the agent ist not possible [-@hohle1978: 50-51], though his examples seem perfectly acceptable to me.]

 ::: ex
-- Er verbrennt diese Buch. \
+- Er verbrennt dieses Buch. \
   Dieses Buch gehört verbrannt.
 - Hanna sagt ihm die Meinung. \
   Ihm gehört die Meinung gesagt.